So American: Composition

 "So American" is 2 minutes and 49 seconds long.
 Nigro produced the song, and Randy Merrill mastered it.
-It is a pop, new wave, rock and roll, pop rock, and rock song.
+It is a new wave, pop, rock and roll, pop rock, synth-pop, and rock song.
 An uptempo track that was described as "energetic" by NMEs Tom Skinner, "So American" employs a bassline, punchy and fuzzy guitar, and neon-tinged keyboards reminiscent of classic new wave tracks in its instrumentation.

 Actor Louis Partridge, who the song is speculated to be about.

 Publications considered "So American" the first love song in Rodrigo's discography.
 In the lyrics, she describes dating a non-American man and praises him.
 Rodrigo begins the first line by recalling meeting him in a country where he had to drive on the right side of the road and calling him "a poem I wish I wrote".
 She continues describing their relationship in the chorus, stating that her jokes make him laugh, and he teases her for being "so American".
 He stimulates many feelings in her, and she decides that she would be willing to move anywhere for him and consider getting married: "Oh God, I'm gonna marry him / If he keeps this shit up."
 In the second verse, she self-deprecates and praises his dressing sense and reading habits, reflecting on her difficulty falling asleep when she is in his company.
 During the song's bridge, she assumes that she may be falling in love with the subject: "I don't wanna assume this stuff / But ain't it love? / Think I'm in love."
 Many critics interpreted "So American" to be about Rodrigo's relationship with Partridge.
 (Note: As discussed by Peoples Rachel DeSantis, Nylons Steffanee Wang, Elles Alyssa Bailey, Uproxxs Flisadam Pointer, and Billboards Hannah Dailey.)